Lucos18/SocialGiftAutomaticBot/README.md

 <h3 align="center">A simple bot that uses selenium to automate simple actions on Social Gift bot written in Python.</h3>
 <h3 align="center">

-- Use it at your own risk, The administrator of the bot may ban your account (and I would not be responsible for it) -
+'- Use it at your own risk, the administrator of the bot may ban your account (and I would not be responsible for it) -'

 </h3>